anteofabris/capture-play/README.md

 # capture-play
-This app records images from your webcam, turns the image into ASCII values, displays the image as an ASCII representation, and plays the images on a pictosonographone (a spectral image-to-sonograph synthesizer)
+This app records images from your webcam, turns the images into ASCII values, displays the images as ASCII representations, and plays the images on a pictosonographone (a spectral image-to-sonograph synthesizer)

 It was built using viteJS.
 To explore it, clone the repo and run: